NuWro/user-guide/docs/getting-started/installation.md

 ```

 !!! important ""
-    It requires g77 Fortran compiler (or g77 linked to gfortran).
+    It requires `gfortran` Fortran compiler.

 * copy `libPythia6.so` to `root/lib` folder: